1j01/hacky-game/README.md

 The game is a platformer.
 There are blocks, slopes, one-way platforms and doors.
-There are several rooms, but they're all bland and grey and boring and devoid of creativity.
+There are several rooms, but they're pretty boring.
-Everything is basic shapes at this point.
+The art is preliminary.

-The game is painstakingly architected for multiplayer.
+The game supports LAN multiplayer.
-The client hosts a server and communicates with it locally over TCP.
+Even in single player the client hosts a server and communicates with it locally over TCP.
 The world is simulated locally independent of the server, a basic implementation of [client-side prediction][].
+When other servers are discovered, a magic door is opened to another world.
+A sort of portal.
+A doortal.

 ## Open Doors to Other Worlds